Why lawyer branding is important

 Today, online screenings – both formal and informal determine whether or not people will hire you, work for you, or refer new clients to you.
 The legal profession has historically been slow-moving when it comes to adopting online lawyer branding and law firm branding as standard practice.

 But over the past few years that has changed significantly when you look at increases in social media use, personal website development and blogging by individual attorneys and law firms alike.
 Just take a look at the findings from the most recent ABA Techreport!
-Online reputation management is a necessity for successful attorneys and law firms.
+ORM is a necessity for successful attorneys and law firms.

 Attorneys report that they choose to pursue online lawyer branding and engage on the web for a number of reasons.
 The attorneys surveyed in 2017’s ABA Techreport listed the following as their reasons for social networking use: